-Q. I can’t decide if you are right or if (name of website) are right.
+I can’t decide if you are right that we have eternal security, or if (another website) is right and we can lose it for bad behavior.
 If it does turn out that you are wrong, that is a terrible burden to bear.

 The site you sent me to takes verses out of context from here and there to support their views without regard for the fact that in doing so they have God saying something in one place and something entirely different in another.
 Seems to me that one who puts himself forward as a teacher would have a scary time explaining to God why he did that.
 That’s the burden I don’t want to bear.
 James 3:1 says, Not many of you should presume to be teachers, my brothers, because you know that we who teach will be judged more strictly.